 After digging into the sub-category, the analysis shows that Lipsticks/Pencils, Eye Shadow, and Foundations/ Bases are the top three sub-categories.

-Chemical Count in Each Category
+Data on Chemical Count in Each Category

 Sometimes, the products contain more than one kind of chemical.
 From the violin plot below, we can see that most of the categories contain one kind of chemical, but Non-Permanent Makeup, such as Nail, and Sun-related products, also may contain two kinds of chemicals in a single product.
 The category one should be most cautious about is Hair Care because some of the products can contain up to nine kinds of chemicals in them.

 *Some records contain zero chemical count due to updating report for chemical removal.

 In order to have a better understanding while purchasing cosmetics, this analysis gives the top three chemicals that are used the most within each category.
 With the exception of Personal Care Products, Titanium Dioxide is the chemical that is used the most for every category.

 Titanium Dioxide has the stability and ability to protect skin from UV light, and its resistance to discoloration.
 However, Titanium dioxide dust, when inhaled, has been classified by the International Agency for Research on Cancer (IARC) as an IARC Group 2B carcinogen, meaning it is possibly carcinogenic to humans.

 Cocamide Diethanolamine and Retinol / Retinyl Esters are two more chemicals that appear in multiple categories.

 The analysis below indicates that L’Oreal USA and Coty are the top two companies with the highest number of products being reported.
 The next three are: Procter & Gamble, Bare Escentuals Beauty, Inc., and NYX Los Angeles, Inc.